 The following events are scheduled for the Fourth of July weekend:

-The 22nd annual RSVP carnival with food, rides and games for all ages will be Thursday through Sunday in Mills Park.
-Thursday is Family Night, when all rides cost $1 from 5 to 10 p.m.
-Wristbands will not be sold, but tickets are available at Carson City Toyota-Scion.
-The carnival continues from noon to 11 p.m.
-Friday and Saturday and from noon to 10 p.m.
+The 22nd annual RSVP carnival with food, rides and games for all ages goes through Sunday in Mills Park.
+Hours are noon to 11 p.m. today and Saturday and noon to 10 p.m.
 Sunday.
 All-day wristbands cost $30; $5 discount coupons are available at www.nevadaruralrsvp.org or at RSVP, 2621 Northgate Lane, Suite 6.
-Fireworks by Grucci start at dusk Friday; live radio remote with Magic 95.5 will be from 6 to 9 p.m.
-Live music will be from 4 to 6 p.m.
-Friday; from 3 to 10 p.m.
-Saturday and from 2 to 8 p.m.
+Fireworks by Grucci start at dusk today; live radio remote with Magic 95.5 will be from 6 to 9 p.m.
+Live music at the carnival will be from 4 to 6 p.m. today; 3 to 10 p.m.
+Saturday; and 2 to 8 p.m.
 Sunday.
 Call Tannis Causey at 775-220-4065.

-Virginia City’s schedule of events is as follows: A parade will start at noon at the Fourth Ward School; Shootout on the Hill will be from 1 to 5 p.m. at the Fourth Ward School; Comstock Cowboys Second Amendment Concert will be at 6 p.m. in the Delta parking lot next to the Bucket of Blood Saloon; a raffle will be at 7 p.m., followed by a continuation of the concert at 7:45 p.m.; fireworks at Miner’s Park at Carson and F streets will start after dark.
+Virginia City’s schedule of events is as follows: A parade starts at noon at the Fourth Ward School; Shootout on the Hill will be 1 to 5 p.m. at the Fourth Ward School; Comstock Cowboys Second Amendment Concert begins at 6 p.m. in the Delta parking lot next to the Bucket of Blood Saloon; raffle is at 7 p.m., followed by a continuation of the concert at 7:45 p.m.; fireworks at Miner’s Park at Carson and F streets start after dark.

-Genoa’s schedule of events in Mormon Station State Park is as follows: A children’s parade will be at 10 a.m.; Wild Horse Drive will perform at 11 a.m.; The Gabardine Sisters will perform at noon; Steve Hayes will perform traditional jazz at 1 p.m.; 6 Mule Pileup will perform at 2 p.m.; The Kepple Band will perform at 3 p.m.; Carson City Symphony will perform from 4:30 to 6 p.m.
+Genoa’s schedule of events in Mormon Station State Park is as follows: A children’s parade starts at 10 a.m.; Wild Horse Drive performs at 11 a.m.; The Gabardine Sisters performs at noon; Steve Hayes performs traditional jazz at 1 p.m.; 6 Mule Pileup performs at 2 p.m.; The Kepple Band performs at 3 p.m.; Carson City Symphony performs 4:30 to 6 p.m.
 There will be a bar tent, petting zoo and barbecue dinners for $12 each.
 Children’s games will be available from 1 to 3 p.m.
-Open jam session will be from 10 a.m. to 1 p.m.
+Open jam session from 10 a.m. to 1 p.m.
 A hosted old-time jam will be from 2 to 4 p.m.

-The Town of Gardnerville and Main Street Gardnerville will host their second annual Gardnerville Freedom 5K Fun Run/Walk and Yankee Doodle Chalk Artfest from 7 a.m. to noon Friday in Heritage Park in Minden.
+The Town of Gardnerville and Main Street Gardnerville hosts their second annual Gardnerville Freedom 5K Fun Run/Walk and Yankee Doodle Chalk Artfest from 7 a.m. to noon today in Heritage Park in Minden.
 Registration costs $15 in advance and $20 on the day of the event.
 Family rates are available.
 Registration is free for veterans and active military personnel, but forms must be completed.
 Carson Valley Lions Club will serve a pancake breakfast from 8 to 11 a.m.
 Call 775-782-8027.

 The Yankee Doodle Chalk Artfest, hosted by the Carson Valley Arts Council & East Fork Gallery, will be in Heritage Park.
 Families with children under 12 can visit the Family Chalk Doodle Fun Zone from 8 a.m. to noon.
 This activity is free, and registration is not required.
 Call 775-782-8027.

-Virginia City’s circa 1879 Clapp & Jones steam fire engine will be fired up Friday for demonstration of its firefighting capabilities in front of the Comstock Fire Museum following the Fourth of July parade that starts at noon from the Fourth Ward School.
+Virginia City’s circa 1879 Clapp & Jones steam fire engine will be fired up today for demonstration of its firefighting capabilities in front of the Comstock Fire Museum following the noon Fourth of July parade.